-The Michael A. Evans Center for Health Sciences is a 140,000 square foot building with classroom, lecture, and office space on four floors.
+The Michael A. Evans Center for Health Sciences is a 140,000-square-foot building with classroom, lecture, lab, and office space on four floors.
 Designed by Indianapolis architectural firms Schmidt Associates and BSA LifeStructures, the building was built to LEED Gold standards (LEED is an internationally recognized green building certification system developed by the U.S. Green Building Council).

 In addition, the demolition of existing buildings on the site emphasized reclaiming as much of those materials as possible for recycling.

-Home to 10 exam rooms and four SIM labs, the Hill-Rom Simulation Center provides students with opportunities for realistic hands-on training in a risk-free environment.
-Early clinical educational experiences during the first and second year, give medical students a chance to develop their patient and clinical skills in realistic conditions.
+Home to ten exam rooms, four sim labs with debriefing rooms, and two control rooms.
+The Hill-Rom Simulation Center provides students with opportunities for realistic hands-on training in a risk-free environment.
+Early clinical educational experiences during the first and second years allow medical students to develop their patient and clinical skills in realistic conditions.
 Students and faculty utilize standardized patients, human patient simulation, and computerized simulations using adult and child mannequins to hone their skills.

 Research experience is emphasized as an integral part of the innovative curriculum at MU-COM.
 We recognize the need to give medical students opportunities to continue their learning experience outside the walls of the classrooms.